Miamac1506/retails-store-crm-analysis/README.md

   KPIM has recently deployed a new method to assist the KPIM MART retail supermarket chain in developing effective business performance reports.
-This method utilizes the PowerBI tool to create smart dashboards, providing a comprehensive view of the company'39;s financial performance, thereby helping the management team to easily monitor and assess business operations.
+This method utilizes the PowerBI tool to create smart dashboards, providing a comprehensive view of the company' financial performance, thereby helping the management team to easily monitor and assess business operations.
 These dashboards not only organize and visually present data but also enable the company to quickly identify factors affecting profitability, including detailed analysis of revenue, costs, and profit by department, as well as pinpointing inefficient